CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

  ## **Task 2: Accessing your application using application gateway**

-In this task, you'll publish an application via Application Gateway by configuring the DNAT rules from the firewall policy.
+In this task, you will access the application by going through the Application Gateway that you just configured.

 1. In the Azure **Home** page, from the search bar search for **Application gateways (1)** and then select **Application gateways (2)**.